 Economists have spent the last century delving into the macroeconomic effects of wages on the labor market.
-The supply and demand for labor are key market forces that helps best allocate labor resources in the most productive way.
+The supply and demand for labor ?is a key market force that helps best allocate labor resources in the most productive way.
 When labor is in demand and supply is limited, wages are higher.
 This can be seen in the high wages doctors and other skilled laborers receive.
-From the demand side, if a business is inefficient and requires lots of labor to produce a desired product or service, they will be unable to compete in the marketplace due to high costs and therefore they will charge high prices.
+From the demand side, if a business is inefficient and requires lots of labor to produce a desired product or service, they will be unable to compete in the market place due to high costs and therefore they will charge high prices.
 A more efficient company will have lower labor costs and therefore they have the ability to charge lower prices.

 Many students are studying things that can never result in living wages.

 Unpaid interns work for months to years with their sights set on future employment that might not actually exist because it would never be profitable but for the free labor.